sethsec/celerystalk/README.md

 # celerystalk

 celerystalk automates your network scanning/enumeration process with asynchronous jobs (aka *tasks*)
+* **Configurable** - celerystalk is the framework.
+Some common tools are in the default config, but you can add tool you want
 * **Consistency** - Scan each service the same way so you don't have to keep track of what you ran where
 * **Scalability** - Designed for scanning multiple hosts (but works well for scanning one host at a time)
 * **VirtualHosts** - Supports subdomain recon and virtualhost scanning using the -d flag